qbikez/chromecast-mqtt-monitor/README.md

 # chromecast-mqtt-monitor
 Monitors one or more Chromecasts and publishes activity to MQTT

+NOTE: this seems to be very unreliable on Raspbian and stops receiving updates after a few minutes.
+On macOs it seems stable.
+Haven't been able to figure out why, seems to be related to dependencies.
+Will try switching to something different and see if that improves things.

 ## Breaking Changes

 v2.0.0 now uses mqtt-usvc, thus the way in which config is handled has changed.